Hosted by Red Sox Hall of Famer Rico Petrocelli and collectibles author Tom Zappala, and produced by XM Sirius Sports radio personality Lou Blasi.

-Overt Tagging - A label bearing an alphanumeric serial number is applied on the back of the item in a discrete location away form any inscription, notes or stampings.
+Overt Tagging - A label bearing an alphanumeric serial number is applied on the back of the item in a discrete location away from any inscription, notes or stampings or on the Letter of Authenticity.
+The choice is yours.
 Interestingly enough, this label was specifically designed to checkerboard when tampered with and can be completely removed!
 In addition, the label is non-destructive and does not harm your valuable item.

-Letter of Authenticity - A detailed letter on your authenticated piece is composed and issued with your item with an authentication fee of $50 or more.
-The letter features:
+Letter of Authenticity - A detailed letter on your authenticated piece is composed and issued with your item.
+The letter provides several security features to prevent counterfeiting:

 Photographs that do not meet our requirements in our opinion, and are of questionable authenticity will receive a "NO PASS" designation.
 Thereafter, a Letter of Opinion (LOO) is returned with an explanation of our experts' findings.

 Occasionally, our experts cannot express an opinion on a photograph.
 These will be designated as "Inconclusive" and a credit voucher will be issued in the full amount of the authentication fee.
 This voucher can be used towards future submissions.